abdosamer/graduation-project/README.md

 ```
 1-	Realize a medical monitoring system for patient vital signs.
 2-	Establish connection between database and all system modules.
-3-	Design a website to serve as a link between doctor, hospital, ambulance car, medical robot and patient.
+3-	Design a website to serve as a link between doctor, hospital, CarePro device [5], CarePro Android App[6], and patient.
-4-	Use GPS module in conjunction with INS to track Patient's location for fast medical response in emergency situation.
+4-	Use a GPS module in conjunction with INS to track Patient's location for fast medical response in an emergency situation.
-5-	Design an autonomous robot car to carry proper medications for patient case.
+5-	Design (CarePro) an eHealth care device  for measuring the difference in biometric parameters by various medical sensors that are attached to it
+6- Design (CarePro Android App) an android app that can  be attached to the CarePro device via Bluetooth to show the measured data by the device in graphs or written data and see the patient profile by connecting to the website

 ```
 ### Advantages and Characteristics:
 The system features have an immediate effect on the quality of medical care and establish a readily accessible database for further research and analysis;